SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ## Download the excercise material

-Download and unzip the
+Go to the main folder.
+Go to the material folder.
+Download and unzip the AEM Samples.zip.
+You may do this right to the desktop.

 Once you have unzipped the material file, you should see the following folders:

-AEM Samples - contains HTML/JS applications to consume and send events in an easy way Events - contains an number of sample events to send
+- AEM Samples - contains HTML/JS applications to consume and send events in an easy way

-## System logon and user information
+- Events - contains an number of sample events to send

 ## Participant Number

 When you run through the exercise steps, you need to ensure that you use your participant number that runs from 1-60.

+## System logon and user information

 ## Summary